WELCOME TO WORDSERVICE.ORG

 1. That depending on the context of the verses the word resurrection is used to convey the idea that there is immediate life after death that includes a physical body.
 (Not physical as we know physical, but a physical body none the less.)

-2. Again, depending on the context of those scriptures the word resurrection is used to convey the idea of a physical body dying and that same physical body miraculously restored to life as in the case of Lazarus.
+2. Again, depending on the context of those scriptures the word resurrection is used to convey the idea of a flesh and bone body dying and that same body miraculously restored to life as in the case of Lazarus.

-3. Or, as the context dictates, that resurrection can mean a physical body dying and that same physical body being restored to life; but then also becoming a "glorified" body like Jesus.
-This would also include the case of one never dying first but getting a "glorified" body like Elijah.
+3. Or, as the context dictates, that resurrection can mean a flesh and bone body dying and that same body being restored to life; but then also becoming a "glorified" body like Jesus.
+This would also include the case of one never dying first but being caught up or "raptured" like Elijah.

 1. That depending on the context of the verses the word resurrection is used to convey the idea that there is immediate life after death that includes a physical body.
 (Not physical as we know physical, but a physical body none the less.)

 There is something further to notice about Jesus’ answer in Matthew 22:30 concerning the physical nature of the simple life after death resurrected body: For in the resurrection they ….. are as the angels of God in heaven.
 The Bible calls angels spirits in Hebrews 1:14.
 Are they not all ministering spirits.....
 Yet angels throughout the scripture have physical bodies.
-They may not be physical as we understand physical, but in the scriptures they eat, drink, appear, disappear, walk through walls, are constantly mistaken for men, and take on different form, walk in fire, etc. etc. Much like Christ in his resurrected yet glorified body.
-The point being is that our "inward" man is a spirit, just like the angels are spirits.
+They may not be physical as we understand physical, but in the scriptures they eat, drink, appear, disappear, walk through walls, are constantly mistaken for men, and take on different form, walk in fire, etc. etc. The point being is that our "inward" man is a spirit, just like the angels are spirits.
 We are not a cloud or a mist that floats around when these bodies die.
 When we step out of these bodies we step out on feet, we have legs, we have a body.
-It is physical, just not physical as we know physical right now.
+It is physical, just not flesh and bone as we know physical right now.
 This can be seen in great detail in the scriptures below.

-Still showing scriptural examples of the 1st point we have a story that includes someone who did not go to heaven but hell: Luke 16: 19.
+In another example of point #1 we have a story that includes someone who did not go to heaven but hell: Luke 16: 19.
 There was a certain rich man, which was clothed in purple and fine linen, and fared sumptuously every day.
 20. And there was a certain beggar named Lazarus, which was laid at his gate, full of sores, 21.
 And desiring to be fed with the crumbs which fell from the rich man's table: moreover the dogs came and licked his sores.
 22. And it came to pass, that the beggar died, and was carried by the angels into Abraham's bosom: the rich man also died, and was buried; 23.
 And in hell he lift up his eyes, being in torments, and sees Abraham afar off, and Lazarus in his bosom.
 24. And he cried and said, Father Abraham, have mercy on me, and send Lazarus, that he may dip the tip of his finger in water, and cool my tongue; for I am tormented in this flame.
 25. But Abraham said, Son, remember that you in your lifetime received your good things, and likewise Lazarus evil things: but now he is comforted, and you are tormented.
 26. And beside all this, between us and you there is a great gulf fixed: so that they which would pass from here to you cannot; neither can they pass to us, that would come from there.
 27. Then he said, I beg you therefore, father, that you would send him to my father's house: 28.
 For I have five brothers; that he may testify to them, lest they also come to this place of torment.
 29. Abraham answered him, They have Moses and the prophets; let them hear them.
 30. And he said, No, father Abraham: but if one went to them from the dead, they will repent.
 31. And he said to him, If they hear not Moses and the prophets, neither will they be persuaded, though one rose from the dead.
-First, It needs to be pointed out that this is not the end of the world; the rich man still has unbelieving kinfolk on earth, and Jesus said there was a certain rich man, indicating this happened in the past, before Christ and the NT.
-Number two, these individuals have physical bodies that are recognizable; the rich man recognizes both Lazarus and Abraham.
-Number three, the use of this language: he lifted up his eyes and saw; he is thirsty and wants a drop of water on his tongue because he is tormented in fire, clearly indicating a body.
-Number four, he still cares for the welfare of his family even though he is in hell.
+This is not the end of the world; the rich man still has unbelieving kinfolk on earth, and Jesus said there "was" a certain rich man, indicating this happened in the past, before Christ and the NT.
+Also these individuals have physical bodies that are recognizable; the rich man recognizes both Lazarus and Abraham.
+Then there is the use of this language: he lifted up his eyes and saw; he is thirsty and wants a drop of water on his tongue because he is tormented in fire, clearly indicating a body.
+Plus he still cares for the welfare of his family even though he is in hell.
 These are not awaiting resurrection, they are already resurrected and it is the past.
-Again how can it be said that the Bible teaches a one time future event called the resurrection when we have these examples of past resurrection (past to us.)
+So how can it be said that the Bible teaches a one time future event called the resurrection when we have these examples of people already resurrected?

-2. Again, depending on the context of those scriptures the word resurrection is used to convey the idea of a physical body dying and that same physical body miraculously restored to life as in the case of Lazarus
+2. Again, depending on the context of those scriptures the word resurrection is used to convey the idea of a flesh and bone body dying and that same body miraculously restored to life as in the case of Lazarus.

 Luke 7:12.
 Now when he came close to the gate of the city, behold, there was a dead man carried out, the only son of his mother, and she was a widow: and many people of the city were with her.
 13. And when the Lord saw her, he had compassion on her, and said to her, Weep not.
 14. And he came and touched the coffin: and they that carried him stood still.
 And he said, Young man, I say to you, Arise.
 15. And he that was dead sat up, and began to speak.
 And he delivered him to his mother.
 16. And there came a fear on all: and they glorified God, saying, That a great prophet is risen up among us; and, That God has visited his people.